SDGforskning/sdg-strings/SDG05_query_action_WoS.md

         (
             (
-                ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "improv*" OR "increase" OR "increasing" OR "increased" OR "better" OR "adopt*" OR "introduc*" OR "build*" OR "plan" OR "planning" OR "plans" OR "develop" OR "development" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "increas*" OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*"
+                ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "improv*" OR "increase" OR "increasing" OR "increased" OR "better" OR "reform*" OR "adopt*" OR "introduc*" OR "build*" OR "plan" OR "planning" OR "plans" OR "develop" OR "development" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "increas*" OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*"